bjstarosta/displot/README.md

 Download and use the newest self-contained binary provided [here](https://github.com/bjstarosta/displot/releases).

-#### On Windows/Linux (using python from command line):
+#### Non-OS specific (using python from command line):

-First clone the repository to a folder on your PC:
+First ensure that you have Python 3 installed on your PC.
+For Windows, you can get it from [here](https://www.python.org/downloads/windows/).
+For GNU/Linux based OS use your favourite package manager to download it.

+After you downloaded Python, either download and extract the zip containing the source code from this page, or install git and clone the repository:

 ```
 $ git clone https://github.com/bjstarosta/displot